St Patrick’s Day Festival Dublin 2023

 One City Festival

 As part of a curated programme of events in collaboration with cultural partners around the city, there will be many St. Patrick’s Festival supported live events and club nights throughout Dublin over the period of the Festival.
-Enjoy everything from art exhibitions to yoga classes, orchestral performances to brand new theatre pieces, walking tours to skiff racing.
 This is a wonderful opportunity to celebrate the city while also supporting our workers across the arts, culture, heritage, festivals, entertainment, tourism, hospitality and accommodation industries, locally, nationally and internationally.
 Here are just some of the events and you can find lots more to do and see at St Patrick’s Festival One City events

 St Patrick’s Day Festival Dublin